hugemenace/nd-docs/power-mods/booleans.md

 ![Boolean Operator](../_media/boolean-out.jpg ':size=800')

-?> **Note:** this operator will set the reference object's viewport display to wireframe, hide the object in renders, parent it to the target object, and prefix its name with "Bool — ".
-Future versions of the operator will automatically place the reference object in a seperate collection for easier management.
+?> **Note:** this operator will set the reference object's viewport display to wireframe, hide the object in renders, parent it to the target object, prefix its name with "Bool — ", and place the object in the defined utils collection.